 In order to maintain adequate Quarantine and Isolation space in the Academy dormitories, Academy officials knew alternative housing for a select group of healthy cadets was going to be necessary going forward as approximately 4,000 cadets return to the Academy from every Congressional district in the U.S.

 The Air Force Academy will house approximately 400 cadets in hotels off base for the fall semester, and possibly longer as the pandemic situation evolves.
 The Academy is pleased to partner with the Colorado Springs business community in finding a solution to housing cadets to maintain a safe and healthy training and academic environment.

 The select group of healthy cadets living off-base will be subject the same stringent military training and academic standards, and safety protocols as the cadets remaining on base.
 Academy supervision will be at the hotels as well.
 Transportation and food options are still being considered.

-The ongoing global pandemic is an evolving situation and, based on the environment, details could change rapidly.
+The ongoing COVID-19 pandemic is an evolving situation and, based on the environment, details could change rapidly.